Drupal vs. WordPress, Which is Better? (2021)

-Drupal vs. WordPress, both are great content management systems (CMS) but which one is right for you?
-We get asked this question all the time, so we decided to assist you in your quest of answering that question.
+Drupal vs. WordPress.
+Both are excellent content management systems (CMS), but which one is better?
+We get asked this question all the time, so we decided to assist you in your quest to answer that question.
 In this post, we will break down all the pros and cons of each platform so you can make the best decision for your business or organization.

 Let's start with a brief introduction to both platforms.

 Initially launched in 2000, Drupal is a free, open-source content management system (CMS) launched as a message board by its creator, Dries Buytaert.
 Drupal now powers 2.3 percent of all websites on the internet and controls 4.6 percent of the CMS market.
 The Drupal system was constructed with flexibility and customization in mind.